marmelab/react-admin/docs/Features.md

 </video>

-The default interface messages (for buttons, tooltips, input labels, etc) are in English.
+The default interface messages (for buttons, tooltips, input labels, etc.) are in English.
 You can translate them to any of [the 30+ languages supported by react-admin](./TranslationLocales.md) by importing the appropriate translation package.
 For instance, to translate to French:

 ```jsx
 import { Admin } from 'react-admin';